smeup/ken/WIDGETS DEFAULT VALUES.md

 ### SmeupAppBar
 </a>

-    The SmeupAppBar does not have any default.
-Its style depend on "appBarTheme"
+    The SmeupAppBar is an internal widget, meaning can be used only statically.
+Its style depend on "appBarTheme".

 <a name="SmeupButton">
 ### SmeupButton